 Introduction

 There is currently no cure for endometriosis.
-But there are many things that can be done to relieve the symptoms.
-If treatment is adapted to suit women’s personal circumstances and the severity of their endometriosis, many can cope quite well with the disease.
+But various things can be done to treat the symptoms.
+If the treatment is adapted to suit women’s personal circumstances, many can cope quite well with the disease.
+Getting hold of good information and working together with experienced, supportive doctors can help you to manage.
+But it's also important to get a feel for your body and know how it reacts to things.